hugo-fixit/docs/content/en/documentation/content-management/encryption/index.md

 ## Page Encryption

-### Frontmatter
+### Front matter

-The FixIt theme provides two frontmatters for page encryption.
+The FixIt theme provides two front matters for page encryption.

 - **password**: _[required]_ password of encrypted page content
 - **message**: _[optional]_ encryption prompt

-For example, the frontmatters in this article are as follows:
+For example, the front matters in this article are as follows:

 ```yaml
 ---